Chase Woods Nature Preserve

 Chase Woods connects to the Cowichan Bay estuary, much of which is already protected by other conservation organizations.
 The adjacent undeveloped slopes of Providence Farm allow rare species to move between the Mount Tzuhalem Ecological Reserve and Chase Woods.
 Nearby, the Cowichan Garry Oak Preserve (the Nature Conservancy of Canada's flagship project in the valley) harbours many valuable and rare species that will benefit from increased habitat in the general area.

 Wetlands on Chase Woods Nature Reserve (Photo by NCC)

 The low-lying areas of Chase Woods were once intertidal marsh lands, connected to the Cowichan estuary at high tide and providing important habitat for salmon and migratory waterfowl.
 The wetland areas also attract large breeding congregations of Pacific tree frogs, great blue herons and raccoons.
-In the early twentieth century this land was drained and converted for agriculture, and though remnants of wetlands remain, most was lost.
-Today the Nature Conservancy of Canada is working on an ambitious restoration project to restore close to 2.5 hectares (close to 6 acres) of these wetlands.
+In the early 20th century, this land was drained and converted for agriculture, and though remnants of wetlands remain, most was lost.
+Today, the Nature Conservancy of Canada (NCC) is working on an ambitious restoration project to restore close to 2.5 hectares (close to 6 acres) of these wetlands.